Skip to content

 Security notes:

-• The agent retrieves email details safely through its own tools
+• The agent retrieves email details safely through mail-cli or the apple-pim plugin using this ID

 • PATH export is required because Mail.app’s sandbox only has /usr/bin:/bin